singaravela45/Youtube-liquid-glass-theme/README.md

 ---

-## 🛠️ Installation
+## 🛠️ Local Installation (Chrome, Edge, Opera)

-Since this extension is in Developer Mode, you can install it locally in just a few seconds:
+Since the extension is currently pending store approvals for Chromium browsers, you can install it locally in Developer Mode in just a few seconds:

-1.  **Download the repository:** Click the green `Code` button and select `Download ZIP`, then extract the folder to your computer.
+1.  **Download the Extension:** Click the **Download ZIP** button in the downloads section above and extract the folder to your computer.
-2.  **Open Extensions:** Open Google Chrome and type `chrome://extensions/` in the URL bar.
+2.  **Open Extensions:** Open your browser and type `chrome://extensions/` (or `edge://extensions/` / `opera://extensions/`) in the URL bar.
 3.  **Enable Developer Mode:** Toggle the **"Developer mode"** switch in the top right corner of the page.
-4.  **Load the Extension:** Click the **"Load unpacked"** button in the top left and select the extracted `Youtube Pro +` folder.
+4.  **Load the Extension:** Click the **"Load unpacked"** button in the top left and select the extracted `Youtube-Pro-Plus-main` folder.
 5.  *Important:* Make sure to disable any conflicting Tampermonkey scripts or Stylus themes!
 6.  **Refresh YouTube** and enjoy!